 1. What the Crap?

-OK, yes, let’s start there.
+OK, good question, let’s start there.
 Regularity can mean different things to different people.
 Typically, you should be passing stool between 3 times a day to 3 times a week.
 Between that vast range, doctors will generally say you are “regular,” but it will always depend on your body.
 My doctor in Dallas (the same one who helped me recover from burnout and low testosterone in my 20’s) told me it’s best to go at least once daily and ideally more than that.

 In addition to the frequency, the shape matters too.
 What does healthy poop look like?
 Reference this poop health chart, the Bristol Stool Form Scale, to see if your digestive health is in tip-top shape.
 If you’re not Types 3 or 4 consistently, take it as a warning sign and implement the below to work towards a healthier digestive system.